Hamiltonian (quantum mechanics): Expressions for the Hamiltonian

 Following are expressions for the Hamiltonian in a number of situations.
 Typical ways to classify the expressions are the number of particles, number of dimensions, and the nature of the potential energy function—importantly space and time dependence.
 Masses are denoted by $m$, and charges by $q$.

-General forms for one particle

 Free particle

 The particle is not bound by any potential energy, so the potential is zero and this Hamiltonian is the simplest.
 For one dimension: